Giving Back

 Over the years Sam had mild tics to the outside world, but tics aren’t always seen by the average person.
 He worked hard in the classroom to keep his tics hidden and found that sometimes the OCD that came with the Tourette Syndrome helped him on the sports field – where he learned to use both sides of his body evenly much faster than most kids his age.

-He never experienced coprolalia (the involuntary and repetitive use of obscene language – only experienced by less than 10% of people with Tourette Syndrome) something people always ask him if he’s had.
+When he was younger he didn’t experience coprolalia (the involuntary and repetitive use of obscene language – only experienced by less than 10% of people with Tourette Syndrome) something people always ask him if he had when he was younger.